frukansen/akdenizobs/README.md

-# University Student Information System (SIS) Clone
+# Akdeniz University Student Information System (SIS) Clone

 This project is a simplified clone of the student information system used at Akdeniz University.
 It was created for educational purposes as part of a Database Systems course.
 The system is developed using Microsoft SQL Server and includes a database structure to manage and simulate the following data: